laujamie/algo-trading-bot/README.md

 ## Usage

-Assuming you are on a UNIX system, run the following in the project base folder:
+Assuming you are using Linux, run the following in the project base folder:

 ```bash
 pip3 install --upgrade pipenv  # Skip this if you have pipenv